- Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for McKesson (MCK).
-Shares have lost about 4.8% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for McKesson (MCK).
+Shares have lost about 5.1% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is McKesson due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 McKesson Earnings and Revenues Beat Estimates in Q3

 McKesson Corporation reported third-quarter fiscal 2021 adjusted earnings per share of $4.60, which beat the Zacks Consensus Estimate of $4.13 per share by 11.4%.
 The bottom line also improved 20.7% on a year-over-year basis.